kokonguyen191/Hoshimori-Database-Processor/README.md

 # Hoshimori Project

-This is a database processor for the main [project](https://github.com/kokonguyen191/Hoshimori-Project)
+This is meant to be used as a database processor for the main [project](https://github.com/kokonguyen191/Hoshimori-Project)

 ## How to use?